bryanmytko/carl_winslow/README.md

         _ => (),
     };

-### Exiting
+### Admin commands

+The following commands are available via the command line:

 `\q` command will exit the program and take the bot offline.
-While this command currently works, it's not as clean as it could be as the threads crash instead of silently joining.

 ### Connecting